gabriellm1/MobiToken/README.md

 #### Contract Deployment

-1. Go to [Remix IDE](https://remix.ethereum.org/) and create [MobiToken.sol](https://github.com/gabriellm1/MobiToken/blob/master/ERC20_Contract/MobiToken.sol) file.
+1. Go to [Remix IDE](https://remix.ethereum.org/) and import [MobiToken.sol](https://github.com/gabriellm1/MobiToken/blob/master/ERC20_Contract/MobiToken.sol) file.
 After that go to the Compile tab and click on Compile MobiToken.sol .

 ![alt text](https://github.com/gabriellm1/MobiToken/blob/master/imgs/compile.png)

+2. Setup Metamask extension in your Chrome or Firefox browser.

+You need to get some Ether to your wallet so you can pay the gas fees for the deployment.
+To do so, checkout [Ropsten Ethereum Faucet](https://faucet.ropsten.be/) to receive some Ether on your Ropsten testnet wallet.
+Make sure to switch your network on Metamask to a test one.
+If you used Metamask for the first time you may need to reload the page.

-2. Setup Metamask extension in your Chrome or Firefox navigator.
-Now in Remix, change to the Deploy & Run tab and select `Injected Web3`.
+Now in Remix, change to the Deploy & Run tab and select `Injected Web3` under ENVIRONMENT and connect to your wallet.
 Select which wallet will receive the tokens and click on deploy.

-Obs: You should get Ether to your wallet so you can pay the gas fees for the deployment.
-To do so, checkout [Ropsten Ethereum Faucet](https://faucet.ropsten.be/) to receive some Ether on your Ropsten testnet wallet.

 ![alt text](https://github.com/gabriellm1/MobiToken/blob/master/imgs/deploy.png)